rubensousa/PreviewSeekBar/README.md

 # PreviewSeekBar

-A SeekBar suited to show a preview of something.
+A SeekBar suited for showing a preview of something.
 As seen in Google Play Movies.